funteck123/FOP_Tron/README.md

 }
 ```

-Each playable character offers a distinct experience and storyline.
+Each playable character can offer a distinct experience, storyline and ending.

 | Character   | Color | Speed     | Handling    | Description                                    |
 |---------|-------|-----------|------------|------------------------------------------------|
 | Tron     | Blue  | Moderate | Balanced | The original defender of the Grid.   |
 | Kevin | White   | Very High | Smooth      | The creator — stable and resilient.          |

-Both characters share core properties such as speed, handling, lives, discsOwned, and experiencePoints.
-As they level up, their performance improves and new features such as light cycle variants, cutscenes, or storyline branches can be unlocked.

 Character data should be loaded from a file (characters.txt) using File I/O.
 No marks will be awarded if values are hardcoded without demonstrating file handling.